This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cajun Salmon in a Pan

-- Prepare the salmon
+- Prepare the salmon.

-While the salmon cooks, combine the softened butter with the remaining Cajun seasoning. - Combine and serve
+While the salmon cooks, combine the softened butter with the remaining Cajun seasoning. - Combine and serve.

 How to Know When Salmon is Done

-It’s important to make sure that your spicy salmon is cooked all the way.
-An easy way to check is to press the salmon with a fork in the thickest part of the salmon.
+An easy way to check if your spicy salmon is cooked all the way is to press the it with a fork in the thickest part.
 It should flake into pieces easily, indicating that it’s done.
+You can also use a meat thermometer or read this full article on time and temperature of cooking salmon.

 What to Serve with Cajun Salmon